United Airlines said it would try to keep middle seats empty. This photo shows a nearly full flight

 "I have to be tested anyway but this is insane.
 6 hours like this," he tweeted to someone who commented on his thread.

-A United spokesman declined to comment on how many people were on Weiss' flight, saying that it "did have a higher than average load factor but it still departed with empty seats."
+A United spokesman on Monday morning declined to comment on how many people were on Weiss' flight, saying that it "did have a higher than average load factor but it still departed with empty seats."

+On Monday evening, after a flurry of social media posts about the nearly full flight, United announced a policy change allowing passengers on flights that are near capacity to rebook on a different flight or get a credit.

+The new options will start next week and continue through June 30, United said.

 United Airlines recently announced that it was making some middle seats unavailable for passengers to select.
 But the company said it was also not reducing capacity on flights, so a passenger could be seated in a middle or adjacent seat if necessary.